pabsan-0/arduino-robotics/two-wheels-dummy/README.md

   - Creating such app with Android Studio + libraries -> seemed quite promising, but the Telnet thing came up and it was much easier

 #### Some tools and apps that were helpful through the process:
+- [Server Bridge X](https://play.google.com/store/apps/details?id=com.cidtepole.serverbridge&hl=en&gl=US): To link the phone's serial to a Telnet server.
+This is our interfacing of choice.
-- Serial USB Terminal: for straight serial communication android-arduino
+- [Serial USB Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal&hl=en&gl=US): for straight serial communication android-arduino
-- SSH helper: for SSHing to the phone easily
+- [SSH helper](https://play.google.com/store/apps/details?id=com.arachnoid.sshelper&hl=en&gl=US): for SSHing to the phone easily
-- Termux: capable bash terminal on android
+- [Termux](https://termux.com/): capable bash terminal on android
-- MIT App inventor: GUI for creating apps easily.
+- [MIT App inventor](https://appinventor.mit.edu/): GUI for creating apps easily.
 Its a pain to debug though (long compilation + Abstracted GUI)